| Extension | .xml, .xlf, .xliff |

 Trim Whitespace

-Directive |
+| Directive | whitespace_trim |

-Values |
+| Values |

-on|yes|true or off|no|false or leading|trailing The default value is on. |
+on|yes|true OR off|no|false OR leading|trailing The default value in on. |

-Description |
+| Description |

 A whitespace is any character or series of characters that represent horizontal or vertical space in typography.
 When rendered, a whitespace character is not a visible mark, but does occupy an area or space on a page.
 Although whitespaces are necessary within a string (typically to separate words), unnecessary whitespaces can be found at the start of a string (leading) and at the end of a string (trailing).
-With this directive, you can trim whitespaces, as it enables or disables whitespace trim management for the ingested strings.
-Whitespace is optionally trimmed from content then re-inserted on download for convenience so that translators do not have to manage the extra spaces.
-However, content owners may want to retain surrounding whitespace so that translators can By default, the leading and trailing whitespaces are trimmed.
+With this directive, you can manage whitespace trimming.
+By default, the leading and trailing whitespaces are trimmed.
 You can choose to disable trimming or specify trimming for leading or trailing whitespaces.
-The directive can only be used as the API request parameter. |
+The directive can be used inline or as the API request parameter. |